 VFH: Do you have resources for teachers?

 Wood: We spend a lot of time developing resources that are accessible to teachers.
 We also work with the Virginia Department of Education, which has a really extensive website called Virginia’s First People.
-We’ve been through all of that language and developed our own guide for teachers, which is available on our website.
+We’ve been through all of that language and developed our own guide for teachers.
 We also organize VINSHE, the Virginia Indian Nations Summit on Higher Education, which brings tribal representatives together to talk about issues of shared concern, curriculum development, and how to increase student enrollment.

 VFH: You recently launched the Virginia Indian Archive, a digital collection of images, documents, and audiovisual resources representing the history and cultural experiences of Virginia Indians.
 How does that archive allow people to access information about indigenous cultures in a new way?
 Do you find that Virginia Indian families are sometimes reluctant to share their personal cultural artifacts?

 Wood: The Archive allows Virginia Indians and others to access historic photos and documents that are publicly available but not always easy to find, gathered in one place and searchable using various keywords.
 It allows people to view primary source materials and collections that were previously available only in library or other institutional collections.
 Virginia Indians feel, justifiably, that many researchers and other professionals have come into their communities to take, and they’ve given back very little.
 Often the results of their work have been used in ways the Native people never envisioned.
 Sometimes, that work has resulted in negative experiences for the Native people.
 They are therefore sometimes hesitant to share personal artifacts with strangers or the general public.

 VFH: What do you see as the future of this program?